There was a problem loading the comments.

 Crawler

 We’ve disabled the crawler by default.
 When it’s active, it travels your site, refreshing any pages that may have expired from the cache.
-Crawling can be resource-intensive and generally disabled on our shared servers.
+Crawling can be a resource-intensive process, and not all hosting providers will allow its use.
+If your hosting provider does allow crawling, it’s a nice way to keep your cache fresh.
+Learn more.

 Toolbox

-When you manually purge the cache, export your site settings, or debug an issue, you’ll find the means in the Toolbox section.
+When you need to manually purge the cache, export your site settings, or debug an issue, you’ll find the means in the Toolbox section.
+Probably the most useful thing you will find here is the Environment Report.
+If you are having a problem and LiteSpeed support asks for your Report Number, this is where you would go to get it.
+Learn more.